AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Think of the declarations page as the “table of contents” for your coverage—it gives you the highlights, but not the whole story.

-Your insurance declarations page is one of the most important documents in your auto policy.
-It gives you a clear, quick overview of your coverage and helps you compare or update your insurance when needed.
-Be sure to review it regularly—and contact your agent if anything looks off or if you need help understanding what’s covered.
+Your declarations page is a quick overview of your coverage and helps you compare or update your insurance when needed.
+Make sure you have it handy in a place that’s easy to find, and contact your provider if anything looks off or if you need help understanding your coverage.

 Aliza Vigderman